mako-framework/docs/03_command_line/02_commands.md

-	new NamedArgument('option1', description: 'This is an option argument'), new NamedArgument('option2', alias: 'o', description: 'This is an option argument with an alias'), new NamedArgument('option3', alias: 'O', description: 'This is an optional option argument'), new PositionalArgument('argument', description: 'This is a positional argument', options: Argument::IS_OPTIONAL), )]
+	new NamedArgument('option1', description: 'This is an option argument'), new NamedArgument('option2', alias: 'o', description: 'This is an option argument with an alias'), new NamedArgument('option3', alias: 'O', description: 'This is an optional option argument'), new PositionalArgument('argument', description: 'This is a positional argument'), )]
 ```